-After surviving all of this adventure, strife, and hard work, in the spring of 1879, Jón and Guðrún followed the advice of their pastor and leader, Páll Þórlaksson (Pall Thorlaksson).
-He became known as ‘The Father of the Icelandic Settlement in Dakota.”
+After surviving all of this adventure, strife, and hard work, in the spring of 1879, Jón and Guðrún followed the advice of their pastor and leader, Páll Þórlaksson (Pall Thorlaksson I36310).
+He is known as ‘The Father of the Icelandic Settlement in Dakota.”
 The family settled on new land near Akra in Pembina County, North Dakota, USA.
 Later, they moved to the Gardar area.
 Jón was known as Jón Smíður (Jon Smith) because if his work as a carpenter.

 Guðrún and Jón had seven children.
 Four were born in Iceland but only one of them survived to adulthood.
 One child was born in Canada and she lived to adulthood.
 Two children were born in North Dakota and one lived to adulthood.
 However, none of the three that made it to adulthood lived past 34 years of age.
 Here is a photo of them taken in Edinburg, North Dakota.

 Jón died in February of 1922 at the age of 82.
 All of their children had already died.
-Guðrún moved in with the family of her youngest brother, Ólafur Ólafsson.
-He and his wife, Friðrika, had ten chidren but only three were still alive when Guðrún moved into their home.
+Guðrún moved in with the family of her youngest brother, Ólafur Ólafsson and his wife, Friðríka Möller (my great-grandparents).
+They had ten children but only three were still alive when Guðrún moved into their home.
 The next February, her brother’s wife, Friðrika, died at the age of 68.
 Only three years later, in January of 1926, her youngest brother, Ólafur, died at the age of 65.

 Here was the situation of Guðrún at the age of 83.
 Her parents had died in Iceland.
 All 7 of her children had died – 1 in Iceland, 2 in Canada, and 4 in North Dakota.
 Her husband had died.
 All of her siblings had died – 8 in Iceland, 3 in Canada, and now her youngest brother in North Dakota.

-It is 1926.
-During a time that our history books tell us were “The Roaring Twenties.”
-However, this time in North Dakota was not roaring and it was not very prosperous.
-World War I pushed the state into an economic downturn especially on the family farms.
-Businesses that sold cars and electrical appliances were starting to come into the market.
-North Dakota farms were barely surviving and about 20 percent of the state’s farmers quit farming.
-The 80% who stayed on the land were just over subsistent living.
+It is 1926 - A time that our history books tell us was “The Roaring Twenties.”
+However, this time in North Dakota was not roaring nor very prosperous.
+World War I pushed the state into an economic downturn, especially on the family farms.
+Businesses selling cars and electrical appliances were starting to enter the market.
+North Dakota farms were barely surviving, and about 20 percent of the state’s farmers quit farming.
+The 80% who stayed on the land were just over the subsistent living.
 However, the pioneers in North Dakota sent almost one-fourth of their children to college.
 Although the 1920s were tough on the North Dakota farms, the stock market crash of 1929 and the even more devastating time that we know as “The Dirty Thirties” and the “Great Depression” were yet to come.

-Guðrún continued to live at the home of her deceased brother with her nephew, Valdimar, his sister, Cornelia, and Mundi Olafson who was working on the farm as a laborer.
-During the depression, Cornelia started a band called, “The Rhythm Kids.”
-This band in later years was called the Stony Hermann Band.
-It included about eight young people including Stony Hermann, and Freddy Olafson who played the saxophone.
-They traveled from town to town playing for dances.
+Guðrún continued to live at her deceased brother's home with her nephew, Valdimar, his sister, Cornelia, and Mundi Olafson, who was working on the farm as a laborer.
+During the depression, Cornelia started a band called “The Rhythm Kids.”
+This band in later years, was called the Stony Herman Band.
+It included about eight young people, including Stony Hermann (I526586), and Freddy Olafson, who played the saxophone.
+They traveled from town to town, playing for dances.
 They each were paid $5 per night.

 Guðrún lived with Valdi (my Afi) until he married the neighbor girl (my Amma) in 1933.
 They were 35 and 19 years of age at the time of their marriage.
 In the next few years, Valdi and Lovisa had two young sons (one of them my father) and a new baby was on the way.
 Guðrún died 17 Jul 1936 at the home of Valdi and Lovisa.
 Four months later, another baby boy was born into the family.

 When I started working on this family story, I realized that Guðrún did not have a gravestone.
 I noticed her death date and learned more about her story.
 It bothered me that Guðrún did not have a gravestone.
-I felt that she needed to have one and tried to find any family members that would help get her one.
+I felt that she needed one and tried to find any family members to help get her one.
 Of her seven children, two of the daughters had children who were alive before their deaths.
 I searched for them but did not find anyone.